saulrichardson/solstice/data/cache/Hsiao_et_al.__2023_/extracted/document.md

 compared with 925 (2.34 per 1000) in the stan- dard dose group (Table 2).
 For the primary ob- jective, the relative vaccine effectiveness of the recombinant vaccine as compared with standard- dose vaccines against all PCR-confirmed in flu enza was 15.3% (95% CI, 5.9 to 23.8; P = 0 002.
 The estimate of relative vaccine effectiveness for the secondary objective of PCR-confirmed

-cine and RSV infection would suggest bias in our estimate of the relative vaccine effectiveness against influenza.
+pcine and RSV infection would suggest bias in our estimate of the relative vaccine effectiveness against influenza.
 Conversely, a finding of no association between receipt of the recombinant vaccine and RSV infection would be reassuring that our estimates of relative vaccine effective- ness were not biased by unmeasured factors that might affect the risk of both laboratory con firmed RSV infection and influenza.
 All data analyses were performed with the use of SAS software, version 9.4 (SAS Institute).

-cine groups and in the two age groups (Table 1 and Table S6).
+tic i pants at baseline were similar in the two vaccine groups and in the two age groups (Table 1 and Table S6).
 There was some variation in the timing of the administration of the two vaccines according to geographic region, although during the two influenza seasons, most vaccinations in the two groups had occurred by mid to late November (Tables S4 and S5).
-Primary and Secondary Analyses In patients between the ages of 50 and 64 years, 559 (2.00 cases per 1000) tested positive for in- flue nza in the recombinant vaccine group as
+Primary and Secondary Analyses In patients between the ages of 50 and 64 years, 559 (2.00 cases per 1000) tested positive for in- flue nza in the recombinant vaccine group as d i h 925 (2 34 1000) i h

 For secondary objectives in participants be- tween the ages of 50 and 64 years, we adjusted for multiplicity by Holm’smethod.10 Subgroup analyses involving participants with preexisting conditions were not adjusted for multiplicity.
 We conducted sensitivity analyses in which we used propensity scores in alternative ways, used a robust variance estimator, stratified risk sets according to facility and vaccination week, and specified age as a spline (see the Supplementary Methods section).
 To assess possible residual confounding, we examined PCR-confirmed RSV infection as a negative control outcome because we would not expect influenza vaccination to be associated with a reduction in this infection.
 A nontrivial asso- cia tion between receipt of the recombinant vac-